preemptive/jsdefender-samples/React17/README.md

 1. If you have not done yet, install [JSDefender](https://www.preemptive.com/products/jsdefender/downloads) on your machine.
 2. Copy the `preemptive-jsdefender-core-<version>.tgz` and `preemptive-jsdefender-webpack-plugin-<version>.tgz` files from your download directory to the [`assets`](assets/) folder of this demo.
 Here, `<version>` represents your downloaded JSDefender version number.
 3. Replace the `{version}` placeholders within the `"devDependencies"` section in [`package.json`](package.json) based on the version of your `*.tgz` files.
+4. Pass the registered email and the license key as an attribute inside `jsdefender.config.json`.
+For example:
+    ```
+    {
+    "license": "C3B940E5A00D492AAB45DD28091E9C53",
+    "email": "my_email@test.com"
+    }
+    ```
+5. Run the `npm install` command

 ## Commands
-1. Run `npm install` command
-2. For Development Purpose: `npm start`.
+1. For Development Purpose: `npm start`.
+It could take few seconds to load for the first time.
-3. For Production Deployment: `npm run build` to build the bundle.
+2. For Production Deployment: `npm run build` to build the bundle.
 To run: `npm install -g serve` followed by `serve -s build`

 ## How It Works